 Function/Task Performance Target Confirm a nominated representative to receive information from the Fund and to take responsibility for disseminating it within the organisation.
 30 working days of employer joining fund or change to nominated representative.
-Formulate and publish policies in relation to all areas where the employer may exercise a discretion within the Scheme (including providing a copy of the policy decision(s) to the Fund).
+Formulate and publish policies in relation to all areas where the employer may exercise discretion within the Scheme (including providing a copy of the policy decision(s) to the Fund).
 Within 30 working days of policy being agreed the employer.
 Respond to enquiries from the Fund 10 working days from receipt of enquiry.
 Attend administration training provided on admission to the Fund.
 On agreed date Pay over employer and employee contributions to the Fund and provide schedule of payments in the format stipulated by the Fund.
 Cleared funds to be received by 19 th calendar day of month after deduction.
 Implement changes to employer contribution rates as instructed by the Fund.
 At date specified on the actuarial advice received by the Fund.
 Provide year end information required by the Fund in the format stipulated in the instructions issued to the nominated representative in March each year.
 By 30 April following the year end.
-Distribute any information provided by the Fund to scheme members/ potential scheme members Within 15 days of its receipt or on joining the scheme Notify the Fund if contracting out services which will involve a TUPE transfer of staff to another organisation.
+Function/Task Performance Target Distribute any information provided by the Fund to scheme members/ potential scheme members Within 15 days of its receipt or on joining the scheme Notify the Fund if contracting out services which will involve a TUPE transfer of staff to another organisation.
 At the time of deciding to tender so that information can be provided to assist in the decision.
 Work with the Fund to arrange for an admission agreement to be put in place when contracting out a service and assist in ensuring it is complied with.
 Agreement to be in place by the time the service is contracted out.

-Function/Task Performance Target
+Notify the Fund if the employer ceases to admit new scheme members or is considering terminating membership of the Fund.
+As soon as the decision is made, so that the Fund can instruct the actuary to carry out calculations if applicable.
 Provide new/prospective scheme members with a starter form and a scheme guide (or refer them to the Fund website).
 5 working days of commencement of employment or change in contractual conditions.
 Payment of additional fund payments in relation to early payment of benefits from ill health, flexible retirement, redundancy or business efficiency retirement.
 Within 30 working days of receipt of invoice from the Fund.
 Ensure payment of additional costs to the Fund associated with the poor performance of the scheme employer.
 Within 30 working days of receipt of invoice from the Fund.